zzs97str/Zishuai_Zhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my CV."
+title: "Welcome to Zishuai Zhang's CV."
 author_profile: true
 redirect_from:
   - /about/